 The Manager's Articles provide that directors are elected by ordinary resolution (defined as a majority of the votes cast) and that alterations to the Manager's authorized share structure requires approval of the shareholders by special resolution (defined as two-thirds of the votes cast), other than in the case of alterations to subdivide or consolidate all or any of the Manager's unissued, or fully paid issued, shares or alter the identifying name of any of its shares, which require approval by resolution of the directors.
 The Articles provide that the name of the company may be changed by resolution of the directors.
 The Articles also provide that directors may be removed by special resolution.
 Consistent with the Corporation's articles, the Articles provide that each holder of Class A Shares and Class B Shares is entitled to notice of, and to attend and vote at, all meetings of the Manager's shareholders, other than meetings at which holders of only a specified class or series may vote, and is entitled to cast one vote per share.
-Subject to applicable law and in addition to any other required shareholder approvals, all matters to be approved by shareholders (other than the election of directors), must be approved: by a majority or, in the case of matters that require approval by a special resolution of shareholders, at least 66 2/3%, of the votes cast by holders of Class A Shares who vote in respect of the resolution or special resolution, as the case may be; and by a majority or, in the case of matters that require approval by a special resolution of shareholders, at least 66 23%, of the votes cast by holders of Class B Shares who vote in respect of the resolution or special resolution, as the case may be.
+Subject to applicable law and in addition to any other required shareholder approvals, all matters to be approved by shareholders (other than the election of directors), must be approved: by a majority or, in the case of matters that require approval by a special resolution of shareholders, at least 66 2/3%, of the votes cast by holders of Class A Shares who vote in respect of the resolution or special resolution, as the case may be; and by a majority or, in the case of matters that require approval by a special resolution of shareholders, at least 66 2/3%, of the votes cast by holders of Class B Shares who vote in respect of the resolution or special resolution, as the case may be.
 In the election of directors, holders of Class A Shares are entitled to elect one-half of the Board and holders of Class B Shares are entitled to elect the other one-half of the Board.
-Further, consistent with the Corporation's articles, the Articles provide for cumulative voting for the election of directors.
-See "- Cumulative Voting".
+Further, Cumulative Voting".